 All Ferry County 4-H Leaders are invited and encouraged to attend the Ferry County Leaders’ Council meetings.
-They are normally held the 3rd Thursday of the month at 6 pm in the WSU Ferry County Extension Office in the Courthouse.
+They are normally held the 3rd Thursday of the month at 6 pm in the Carousel Building on the Fairgrounds.
 Meetings can be found on our events calendar on the WSU Ferry County Extension homepage, as well.

 - Enrollment Information for leaders, members and starting a new club.

 - WSP Screen for all volunteers and leaders is mandatory.
 WSP Screen Document.

 - Volunteer Leader Training – All leaders are required to attend trainings.
 We offer training sessions once or twice a year and leaders also complete a course online.
 Contact us on how to get started.